braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 ### Liquid Templating

-The Liquid templating example below shows how to reference the nested properties saved from the above API request and use them in your API-triggered Liquid messaging.
-Using Liquid and dot notation, traverse the nested data array to find the specific node you would like to include in your API-triggered messages.
+The Liquid templating example below shows how to reference the nested properties saved from the above API request and use them in your Liquid messaging.
+Using Liquid and dot notation, traverse the nested data to find the specific node you would like to include in your messages.

 {% tabs local %}
 {% tab Music Example %}